ManuelLeichtle/blog.camunda.org/content/post/2018/09/camunda-bpm-7100-alpha4-released.md

 BPMN diagrams in Cockpit are rendered and displayed by the [bpmn.js toolkit](https://bpmn.io/toolkit/bpmn-js/).
 Bpmn.js can be extended with additional modules as well as so called moddle extensions.

-An additional module refers to the extension of the feature set, wheareas a moddle extension makes it possible to add custom attributes and elements to the BPMN 2.0 model.
+An additional module refers to the extension of the feature set, whereas a moddle extension makes it possible to add custom attributes and elements to the BPMN 2.0 model.

 Starting with this release, it is possible to use the extension mechanism of bpmn.js through Camunda Cockpit to customize